US STOCKS-Wall Street rebounds as focus shifts to White House race

 Focus this week will also be on the Federal Reserve's two-day policy meeting, the monthly jobs report and earnings from about a quarter of the S&P 500 companies.

-Clorox Co CLX.N gained 5% after reporting its strongest quarterly sales growth in more than two decades and raising its full-year revenue forecast as coronavirus-driven hygiene needs escalated demand for everything from disinfectants to water filters.
+Clorox Co CLX.N gained 5% after reporting its strongest quarterly sales growth in more than two decades and raising its full-year revenue forecast.

 Advancing issues outnumbered declining ones on the NYSE by a 3.8-to-1 ratio.
 On the Nasdaq, a 2.5-to-1 ratio favored advancers.